quasar-finance/quasar/x/qtransfer/testutils/contracts/counter/README.md

 This contract is a modification of the standard cosmwasm `counter` contract.
 Namely it tracks a counter, _by sender_.
-This is done to let us be able to test wasmhooks in Osmosis better.
+This is done to let us be able to test wasmhooks in Quasar better.

 This contract tracks any funds sent to it by adding it to the state under the `sender` key.